caltechlibrary/irdmtools/rdmutil.1.md

-% irdmutil(1) user manual
+% rdmutil(1) rdmutil user manual | Version 0.0.1
-% R. S. Doiel
+% R. S. Doiel and Tom Morrell
-% 2023-03-20
+% 2023-03-22

 # NAME

-irdmutil
+rdmutil

 # SYNOPSIS

-irdmutil [OPTIONS] ACTION [ACTION_PARAMETERS ...]
+rdmutil [OPTIONS] ACTION [ACTION_PARAMETERS ...]

 # DESCRIPTION

-__irdmutil__ provides a quick wrapper around Invenio-RDM's OAI-PMH and REST API.
-By default irdmutil looks for two environment variables.
+__rdmutil__ provides a quick wrapper around Invenio-RDM's OAI-PMH and REST API.
+By default rdmutil looks for three environment variables.

-- RDM_INVENIO_API
+RDM_INVENIO_API
+: the URL of the Invenio RDM API and OAI-PMH services

-- RDM_INVENIO_TOKEN
+RDM_INVENIO_TOKEN

-These are use to acces the Invenio RDM REST API and OAI-PMH services.
+: the token needed to access the Invenio RDM API and OAI-PMH services

-You may specify a JSON configuration file holding the attributes of "invenio_api" and "invenio_token" instead of using environment variables.
+RDM_C_NAME
+: A dataset collection name.
+Collection must exist.
+See `dataset help init`

+The environment provides the default values for configuration.
+They maybe overwritten by using a JSON configuration file.
+The corresponding attributes are "invenio_api", "invenio_token" and "c_name".

-irdmutil uses the OAI-PMH service to retrieve record ids.
+rdmutil uses the OAI-PMH service to retrieve record ids.
 This maybe slow due to rate limits.
 Also provided is a query service and record retrieval using Invenio RDM's REST API.
 These are faster but the query services limited the total number of results to 10K records.